YahooArchive/mojito/docs/dev_guide/faq/index.rst

 .. _moj_client_server_logging:
 .. topic:: **Can logging be configured to be different for the client and server?**

-    Yes, the ``application.json`` configuration file can contain a ``yui.config`` object that contain the properties ``logExclude`` and ``logInclude`` to log certain components of your application.
-You can also use context configurations to have different configurations depending on the runtime environment.
+    Yes, the ``application.json`` configuration file uses the ``yui.config`` object for configuring logging.
+You can use contexts to customize logging for different runtime environments.
+For instance, you could use the ``"runtime:client"`` context to configure client-side logging and the ``"master"`` context to configure server-side logging.
+You can also use the properties ``logExclude`` and ``logInclude`` of the ``yui.config`` object to log or not log certain components of your application.

     See `config Object <../intro/mojito_configuring.html#yui_config>`_
     and the `Log Configuration <../topics/mojito_logging.html#log-configuration>`_ for